stefanes/PSTibber/README.md

 $response.viewer.homes[0]
 ```

-_Note: Construct your GraphQL queries using the [Tibber API explorer](https://developer.tibber.com/explorer)._
+_Note: You can construct your GraphQL queries using the [Tibber API explorer](https://developer.tibber.com/explorer)._

 ### Examples